A Comprehensive Survey on Distributed Training of Graph Neural Networks: Taxonomy of Distributed GNN Training

 Such a workflow leads to a lot of irregular inter-node communications in each round, mainly for transferring the features of vertices along the graph structure.
 This is because the graph data is partitioned and consequently stored in a distributed manner, and the irregular connection pattern in a graph, such as the arbitrary number and location of a vertices' neighbors.
 Therefore, many uncertainties exist in the communication of distributed full-batch training, including the uncertainty of the communication content, target, time, and latency, leading to challenges in the optimization of distributed full-batch training.

 As shown in Fig. \ref{fig:taxonomy:tax_of_cate}, we further classify distributed full-batch training more specifically into two categories according to whether the workload is preset in the preprocessing phase, namely dispatch-workload-based execution and preset-workload-based execution, as shown in the second column of Table \ref{table:category}.
-Their detailed introduction and analysis are presented in Sec. \ref{sec:dft:chunk_execution} and Sec. \ref{sec:dft:partition_execution}.
+Their detailed introduction and analysis are presented in Section \ref{sec:dft:chunk_execution} and Section \ref{sec:dft:partition_execution}.